Las Vegas forfeits WNBA game canceled over travel delays

+NEW YORK — For the first time in WNBA history, a team has forfeited a game.

-NEW YORK — The WNBA ruled Tuesday that Las Vegas will forfeit its game against Washington that was canceled when the Aces players decided not to play because of concerns about their health and safety after 26 hours of travel.
+The league ruled Tuesday that Las Vegas will get a loss for its game against Washington that was canceled when the Aces players decided not to play because of concerns about their health and safety after 26 hours of travel.

 The league said it “worked extensively” with both teams to find a “workable solution.”
 The WNBA added it delayed the start of the game until 8 p.m. to give the Aces as much time as possible after their arrival.